Annapolis Royal: Seven Years' War

+The Seven Years' War (1756–1763), which was related to the French and Indian War, was primarily fought between France and Great Britain, in addition to their various allies.

 1755 Deportation of the Acadians

-During the Expulsion of the Acadians, on December 8, 1755, 32 Acadian families, a total of 225, were deported from Annapolis Royal on the British ship Pembroke.
+During the expulsion of the Acadians, on December 8, 1755, 32 Acadian families, a total of 225, were deported from Annapolis Royal on the British ship Pembroke.
 The ship was headed for North Carolina.
 During the voyage, the Acadians took over the vessel.
 On 8 February 1756, the Acadians sailed up the Saint-John River as far as they could.
 They there disembarked and burned their ship.
 A group of Maliseet met them and directed them up stream, where they joined an expanding Acadian community.
 The Maliseet took them to one of Charles Deschamps de Boishébert et de Raffetot's refugee camps for the fleeing Acadians, which was at Beaubears Island.

-In December 1757, while cutting firewood near Fort Anne, John Weatherspoon was captured by Indians (presumably Mi'kmaq) and carried away to the mouth of the Miramichi River.
-From there he was eventually sold or traded to the French and taken to Quebec, where he was held until late in 1759 and the Battle of the Plains of Abraham, when General Wolfe's forces prevailed.
+In December 1757, while cutting firewood near Fort Anne, John Weatherspoon was captured by Indians, presumably Mi'kmaq, and carried away to the mouth of the Miramichi River.
+From there he was eventually sold or traded to the French and taken to Quebec, where he was held until late in 1759.

-American Revolution
+American Revolutionary War

+Although invited to take part in the revolution by the Continental Congress, Nova Scotia remained largely loyal to Great Britain.

-During the American Revolution, the 84th Regiment of Foot (Royal Highland Emigrants) were stationed at Annapolis Royal to guard Nova Scotia against American Privateers.
-On October 2, 1778 the 84th Regiment was involved in the defeat of an American privateer at Annapolis Royal.
+During the American Revolutionary War (1775–1783), the 84th Regiment of Foot (Royal Highland Emigrants) were stationed at Annapolis Royal to guard Nova Scotia against American Privateers.
+On October 2, 1778, the 84th Regiment was involved in the defeat of an American privateer at Annapolis Royal.
 Captain MacDonald sailed into the town only to find a large privateer ship raiding the port.
 He destroyed the privateer vessel, which had mounted ten carriage-guns.

-Two months later, in December 1778, Captain Campbell of the 84th Regiment took seven men with him to retrieve an American privateer ship that had been abandoned on Partridge Island, New Brunswick.
-They brought the ship safely back to Annapolis Royal.

 However, in June 1780 the 84th Regiment was transferred to the Carolinas, leaving the town vulnerable to attack.
 The next year, on August 29, 1781, two large American privateer schooners attacked the undefended town.
 They imprisoned the men of the community in the fort and systematically looted houses in the town, even stealing window-glass from the church.
 The privateers fled when reports arrived that the militia was assembling outside the town.
 The only death took place when the privateers accidentally shot their own pilot.
 Two town residents were taken as hostages and later released on parole on promise of exchange for an American prisoner at Halifax.